 Adam Penfeather, Buccaneer by Jeffery Farnol

 The prequel to the following two novels, you may either love or hate the style in which it’s and the rest are written, the dialogue in particular.
 Even if you don’t much care for the style–I don’t much–the series are worth reading anyway for the adventure and swordplay, often including sword-armed women in disguise.
 Farnol will never come close to replacing Sabatini to me, but this doesn’t stop me from enjoying Farnol’s swashbucklers.
+And at least Farnol’s dialogue doesn’t sound like, to paraphrase a friend of mine, suburbanites chatting inanely at a PTA meeting–a problem with much dialogue in modern historical fiction and television drama.

 Black Bartlemy’s Treasure by Jeffery Farnol